CezarHirsescu/HunterVsSpeedrunnerPlugin/README.md

 There may or may not be bugs if you try to run it on an older or newer version.

 ## Files:
-/idea: created by intellij, not important
+/idea: created by intellij, not important \n
 /out: this file conatins compiled code and the .jar file /src: this file contains the source code HunterVsSpeedrunner.iml: created by intellij, not important